 To generate a single value of t1/2 value per chemical, species, sex, and dosing method for our training set, we processed the available data in the following way.
 First, if a single literature value was available per chemical/species/sex/dosing method, that value was used.
-If multiple phases were presented (i.e., α,β), only the last phase was selected.
+If multiple phases were presented (that is, α,β), only the last phase was selected.
 If only a single value was available for both sexes of species/dosing method, that value was assumed for both sexes/dosing method.
 If only replicate values were available per chemical/species/sex/dosing method without measures of variance, a mean of the available values was used.
 When data from multiple sources were available with measures of variance, we used a Monte Carlo approach to generate random samples from within individual ranges of presented values using standard errors (SE) as the bounds of the range.
 If standard deviations were presented, they were converted to SE were dividing by the square root of the sample size noted in the publication (or 3 if not noted, the minimum required for a standard error, and the size often used in vivo toxicokinetic studies).
 If 95% confidence intervals were presented, bounds were divided by 1.96.
 Some chemical/species/sex/dosing method combinations had a mixture of sources that included some with both means and measures of variance, and some that had single point estimates.
 In this situation, the mean standard deviation of the sources with presented standard deviations was calculated.
 Then, it was assigned as a standard error to each single estimate by dividing it by the sample size for the point estimate listed in the text of the source publication.
 In the case that a source contributed a point estimate from a single animal, it was assigned a standard error of 0.
 Distributions were generated by randomly sampling N animals (N = the sample size used in generating the source estimate) from within the SE bounds assigned to each source, storing these samples in a vector, and then repeating this process 100 times.
 Thus, each contributing study was proportionately represented in the complete vector of sampled values.
 Lastly, we fit a distribution to all combined in silico generated data points and used the mean of this distribution as the t1/2 value in our training set for the corresponding chemical/species/sex/dosing method.
 Distributions were fit using the R package fitdistrplus1, and an appropriate distribution (between the normal, lognormal, gamma, and exponential) as chosen based on the lowest AIC score.

 The distribution of available datapoints was inconsistent per species and sex, resulting in a total of 91 datapoints used in model construction.
 Of these, 50 were distinct measures by species and sex.
 See the Supplemental Information (S3.2) for the compiled processed dataset used for QSPR model construction.